Grant schemes and eligibility

 Q: How can we add a new output or cancel the previously planned output?

-Please note that canceling outputs or significantly modifying the project’s structure without the Fund’s prior knowledge might result in paying a contractual penalty.
+Please note that cancelling outputs or significantly modifying the project’s structure without the Fund’s prior knowledge might result in a contractual penalty.

 Q: Can we increase the overheads?